x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/holds/in-place-holds.md

 ## Remove an In-Place Hold

-In Exchange 2016, eDiscovery searches are used to hold and search for content in on content sources.
+In Exchange Server, eDiscovery searches are used to hold and search for content in on content sources.
 You can't remove an In-Place eDiscovery search that's used to place content sources on hold.
 You must first remove the In-Place Hold by clearing the **Place content matching the search query in selected sources on hold** check box on the **In-Place Hold** page or by setting the _InPlaceHoldEnabled_ parameter to `$false` in the Exchange Management Shell.
 Alternatively, you can remove mailboxes and public folders from an In-Place Hold by changing the value of the _SourceMailboxes_ or _AllPublicFolderSources_ parameters specified in the search.

 ### Use the EAC to remove an In-Place Hold